nikhilpanju/Tablespoon/README.md

 # Tablespoon

-Tablespoon *(creatively named after Dagger and Butterknife)* helps you bind atrributes easily in your custom views using annotations to generate boilerplate code.
+Tablespoon *(creatively named after Dagger and Butterknife)* helps you bind attributes easily in your custom views using annotations to generate boilerplate code.
 ```kotlin
 class CustomView (...) : View(...) {